|

 his that has stuck with me for years (yes, I read it a long time

 ago).
-Once he finished writing a book he would sit down and
+Once he finished reading a book he would sit down and

 write up a page, or two, of comments and notes about it so that he